Mahmoudcali02/Readme-markdown-generator/README.md

   - [Contribution](#contribution)
   - [Test Instructions](#test-instructions)
   - [Contact Information](#contact-information)
-  ### Description
+  # Description
   This is an node application that uses the `inquirer` and `axios` npm packages to generate areadme file
   ### Installation

-  ### Usage
+  # Usage
-  After you've installed the app, run node index.js and answer the questions provided to produce your readme.
+  After you've installed the app, run `node index.js` and answer the questions provided to produce your readme.
 The program only fails if the username supplied does not match the  one listed on GitHub.
 But don't be concerned!
 To retry, just run node index.js again
-  ### Contribution
+  # Contribution
   Feel free to contribute to this project
-  ### Test-Instructions
+  # Links

-  ### Contact-Information
+  # Contact-Information
   [Github Profile](https://github.com/Mahmoudcali02)

   mahmoudcali2@gmail.com